 - Be courteous to everyone, including restaurant staff. - If possible, let the employer take the lead in ordering.
 Order along the same price range as the host or choose an entrée in the middle of the price range. - It is best to order food that can be easily eaten with a knife and fork.
 Finger foods can be messy and are best left for informal dining. - Do not order alcoholic beverages.
 If your host orders drinks for you, limit your intake to one (if of legal age).
 However, you are not obligated to drink it.
 Drinking too much is unprofessional and can damage your credibility. - When dining at a formal table setting, a good rule of thumb is to begin with the outermost pieces of silverware and work towards the plate. - When in doubt about the table setting, always remember solids on the left (bread plates) and liquids (drinking glasses) on the right.
-Think "BMW": Bread- Meal-Water. - Wait to eat until everyone at the table has been served and your host has started the meal. - Eat at a moderate speed.
-Don't make others wait for you to finish. - Remember, your first priority is the business, not the food. - When you are not eating, keep your hands on your lap or resting on the table with wrists on the edgeof the table.
-Elbows on the table are acceptable only between courses, not while you are eating. - Used silverware should never touch the table; rather, it should rest on your plate. - If a piece of your silverware falls on the floor, pick it up if you can; let the server know you need a clean one. - Don't make a big fuss if you spill or break something on the table.
+Think "BMW": Bread-Meal-Water. - Wait to eat until everyone at the table has been served and your host has started the meal.

+When you are not eating, keep your hands on your lap or resting on the table with wrists on the edge of the table.
+Elbows on the table are acceptable only between courses, not while you are eating.

+- Used silverware should never touch the table; rather, it should rest on your plate. - If a piece of your silverware falls on the floor, pick it up if you can; let the server know you need a clean one. - Don't make a big fuss if you spill or break something on the table.
 Wipe it up with your napkin if it is small or call the server. - Place your slightly folded napkin on the right of your plate if you are leaving the table and plan to return.
 Place it on the left if you are leaving and not planning to return. - You should not leave the table during the meal except in an emergency.
 If you must go to the bathroom or if you suddenly become sick, simply excuse yourself.
 Later you can apologize to your host by saying that you did not feel well. - Say "no thank you" if you don't like or want something.